-How you can make sure that your review is comprehensive and professional without poring over it for hours and going through endless drafts?
+How can you make sure that your peer review is comprehensive and professional without poring over it for hours and going through endless drafts?
 We have four simple steps to help guide you through the process.

 - Before you read the abstract, check the format of the review that is required.
 Different abstract submission software have varying requirements, but most will need to be completed online.
 Do you need to simply enter a grade?
 Or are they asking for comments on specific elements – eg – originality, or advancement of field?
 Or do they just want a general appraisal?
 Sometimes there are word limits for comments, so make sure you check this first so you don’t have to do some brutal last minute editing.